Bipartite causal inference with interference, time series data, and a random network: Bipartite interference with time series observational data and a random network

-Under Assumption \ref{exp-map-cond}, the collection of all potential outcomes for outcome unit $m_j$ at time $t$ is the set $ \mathcal{Y}_{tj}(\cdot) = \{ Y_{tj}(e_{tj}), \text{ for } e_{tj} \in \mathcal{E}_{tj}\}$.
-Similar constructions of exposure mappings and assumptions on the potential outcomes have been discussed in the unipartite \citep{Aronow2017, forastiere2021identification} and bipartite \citep{Zigler2020, harshaw2023design, Doudchenko2020} interference literature. \cite{savje2024causal} discusses the implications of using exposure mappings in the definition of estimands and as assumptions on potential outcomes, providing interesting distinctions between the two.
+In cross-sectional settings, assumptions like \cref{exp-map-cond} which reduce potential outcomes based on exposure mappings have been discussed in the unipartite \citep{Aronow2017, forastiere2021identification} and bipartite \citep{zigler2025bipartite, harshaw2023design, Doudchenko2020} interference literature. \cite{savje2024causal} discusses the implications of using exposure mappings in the definition of estimands and as assumptions on potential outcomes, providing interesting distinctions between the two.

-We consider estimands that are specific to each outcome unit.
-The contrast \( \tau_{tj}(e,e')= Y_{tj}(e) - Y_{tj}(e') \) represents the fundamental effect of a change in exposure from $e'$ to $e$ for the outcome unit $m_j$ at time $t$.
-This unit- and time-specific estimand cannot be estimated without parametric assumptions.
-Instead, we consider target estimands that represent temporally-averaged causal effects for unit $m_j$ for a change in its exposure value.
-Specifically,

-over only those time periods with realized exposure equal to $e$.
-Therefore, the estimand $\widetilde \tau_j$ resembles a temporal version of the average treatment effect on the treated.
-If exposures $e$ and $e'$ are not both possible for all time periods, the estimands $\tau_j(e, e')$ and $\widetilde \tau_j(e, e')$ should only average over time periods where both exposure values under investigation are possible.